Health Science Campus Graduate Student Handbook 2012-2013

 Professional Graduate (PG) Courses (top of page)

-Professional Graduate (PG) courses are College of Medicine courses taught by the faculty of the College of Medicine.
-Graduate credit can be earned by students who enroll in these courses designated PG.
+Professional Graduate (PG) courses are College of Medicine (Medical School) courses taught by the faculty of the College of Medicine.
+Graduate credit can be earned by students who enroll in courses designated PG.
 To enroll in a PG course, a student must have been accepted into a degree program.
 After the completion of the first academic year, a student can only enroll in PG courses that are on the student’s approved Plan of Study.

 Repetition of Courses (top of page)